 - The Personal Data must be erased by virtue of a legal obligation.

-Where processing is based on consent (including contractually expressed consent), this right to portability allows the User to request to receive Personal Data provided to DDG in a structured, commonly used, machine-readable format and to transmit such Personal Data to another controller without DDG being able to object.
+Where processing is based on consent (including contractually expressed consent), this right to portability allows the User to request to receive Personal Data provided to DDG in a structured, commonly used, machine-readable format and to transmit such Personal Data to another data controller without DDG being able to object.

-Where technically possible, the User may also request that his or her Personal Data be directly transferred to another controller by DDG.
+Where technically possible, the User may also request that his or her Personal Data be directly transferred to another data controller by DDG.

 When the processing is carried out for the purpose of commercial prospecting, the User may object to the processing at any time, without giving any reason.